lanceseidman/ropsten-faucet/README.md

 Chrome Addon to get Ropsten tokens every 24 hours...

 # Before use...
 Please know this was made sort of as a joke and utility.
-As a Crypto Dev, I use Ropsten and waiting 24hours and getting greylisted was not fun
+As a Crypto Dev, I use Ropsten and waiting 24hours and getting greylisted was not fun!
 So, fixed that issue for me.